 With an Advance Health Care Directive, you can make “end of life” decisions.
 You can choose to die naturally, without life support.
 However, if your heart stops beating, emergency medical personnel will resuscitate you, even if you have an Advance Health Care Directive.

 Some people who suffer pain or have a terminal illness would rather not be resuscitated.
-To allow people to refuse resuscitation, the “comfort care only” law was created in 1994.
-It provides a way for others to know quickly if a person does not want to be resuscitated when his breathing or heart stops.
-It requires wearing a special bracelet or necklace.
-When emergency medical personnel see the bracelet, they provide only “comfort care,” without trying to resuscitate.
-However, there is a problem with the law.
-Even if you are wearing the special bracelet, a person can resuscitate you if his conscience requires it.
-You can learn more about this law on the Department of Health’s website at www.hawaii.gov/health.
-At that website, do a search for “comfort care.”
-You can request forms for the comfort care only document and the special bracelet or necklace (which costs $9.50) by phoning (808) 733-9210.
+To allow people to refuse resuscitation, the “comfort care only” law was enacted way back in 1994.
+It provided a way for others to know quickly if a person does not want to be resuscitated when her breathing or heart stops.
+It required wearing a special bracelet or necklace.
+When emergency medical personnel see the bracelet, they are to provide only “comfort care,” without trying to resuscitate the person.

-The POLST form may be downloaded from the Kokua Mau website at www.kokuamau.org.
-On the homepage you will see where to click to download the POLST form.
+The POLST form may be downloaded from the Kokua Mau Web site at https://kokuamau.org/polst/.
 Kokua Mau is an organization concerned about end of life care.
-They played a major role in getting the POLST law passed in Hawaii.
-They recommend printing out the form on 8 ½” x 11” paper, with the color being Lime No. 102053 from Kaleidoscope at Fisher Hawaii.
-A black and white form is legal, and even a copy is acceptable, but the bright lime green color will make it easier for people to notice in an emergency.
+They played a major role in getting the POLST law passed in Hawai’i.
+They have recommended printing out the form on 8 ½ x 11-inch paper, with the color being Lime No.102053 from Kaleidoscope.
+A black ink on white paper is legal, and even a copy is acceptable, but the bright lime green color will make it easier for people to spot it in an emergency.